About

 Toxic Bears record live together in the same room.
 Only vocals, percussion and some guitar leads are overdubbed.

-The studio is a purpose-built, soundproof, standalone building in Jamie’s backyard.
-The band uses 15 mics: 10 on the drum kit (Pearl, timber snare, Turkish cymbals); two on each guitar cabinet (40-watt Marshal tube combos); and a mic and a DI on the bass cabinet.
+Their studio is a purpose-built, soundproof, standalone building.
+The band uses 16 mics: 11 on the drum kit (Pearl, timber snare, Turkish cymbals); two on each guitar cabinet (40-watt Marshal tube combos); and a mic and a DI on the bass cabinet.
 Mics are mostly large diaphragm condensers (Rode and AKG), a small diaphragm condenser (AKG) and Shure dynamics.
-They record on 16 tracks using two Korg DAWs synced via MIDI.
-Josh mixed Nine Meals using free Cakewalk software.
+MIDITracks are recorded simultaneously using the Zoom Livetrack L-20 recording console.